zachdaniel/git_ops/README.md

 Roadmap (in no particular order):

 * More tests
-* CI
-* Release to hex, with task documentation
 * Automatically parse issue numbers and github mentions into the correct format, linking the issue
 * A task to build a compliant commit